Therapy in Preston with Claire Law

 I take my ethical responsibility to you very seriously.
 In our first session, we’ll speak about the level of confidentiality I will offer you, as well as the steps I take to ensure safe and ethical practice.

-As a member of the BACP, I follow guidelines and frameworks relating to trustworthy practice, including “Our Commitment to Clients“.
+As a Senior Accredited member of the BACP, I follow guidelines and frameworks relating to trustworthy practice, including “Our Commitment to Clients“.
 I abide by the Free to Be Privacy Policy to protect your Personal Data in line with GDPR regulations and am registered with the Information Commissioners Office.

 I’m fully insured and hold a current and up-to-date enhanced DBS certificate.
 I am Level 3 Safeguarding trained.